maoratar1/SLAM/README.md

 only need to compute the cameras relative to the first bundle transformation that can be done easily by composing the current camera's global transformation with the first camera's inverse global transformation.
-Adding landmarks is not as adding camera where, unlike adding cameras, some approaches may give us better results.
+Adding landmarks is not as adding cameras that, unlike adding cameras, some approaches may give us better results.
-In our implementation we added the graph landmarks that appears in all bundle's cameras, so we are passing through the tracks which appears at the first frame and chose the ones that their last frame is greater than the last bundle's key frame or equals to it.
+In our implementation we added the graph landmarks that appears in *all* bundle's cameras, so we are passing through the tracks which appears at the first frame and chose the ones that their last frame is greater than the last bundle's key frame or equals to it.
 Now, we can create a `factor` of the factor graph.